-The legal document, called “An Unlawful Detainer,” is a notice to appear in court because your landlord wants to evict you.
+“An Unlawful Detainer” is a legal notice to appear in court because your landlord wants to evict you.
 This means the landlord wants the Court to order you to move out of the apartment or house you are renting.

 Judge’s decision.
 It is possible that the landlord will be granted possession at this appearance if you owe rent.
 This is particularly true if you didn’t pay past due rent within the five days allowed by the 5-Day Notice.